ibm-cloud-docs/log-analysis/manage_eu_logs.md

 ## Step 3.
 Configure 1 instance to manage service platform logs
 {: #manage_eu_logs_step3}

-You can provision 1 or more instances in the Franfurt location.
+You can provision 1 or more instances in the Frankfurt location.
 However, only 1 of those instances can be configured to collect platform service logs for resources that run in the Frankfurt location.
 For more information on how to configure an instance to collect platform service logs, see [Configuring service logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs).

 Check out the list of {{site.data.keyword.cloud_notm}} resources that automatically collect logs and forward them to your logging instance.
 See [platform service logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services).